mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.10.0 will be released ---
-    - remove --demuxer-readahead-packets and --demuxer-readahead-bytes
+    - remove --demuxer-readahead-packets and --demuxer-readahead-bytes add --demuxer-max-packets and --demuxer-max-bytes (the new options are not replacement and have very different semantics)
     - change "video-aspect" property: always settable, even if no video is running; always return the override - if no override is set, return the video's aspect ratio